coders-school/cpp-fundamentals/module3/03_pointers.en.md

 ___

-## Indicators - an analogy
+## Pointers - an analogy

 In addition to references, there are also pointers.
 Pointers work much like references.
 <!-- .element: class="fragment fade-in" -->

 Imagine you are planning a trip to Majorca.
 We get on the plane and fly.
-On the spot, it turns out that we have forgotten the hotel address :( In order to find it, we have to call the travel agency, wait for the service, explain the whole complex story, and finally, after a long time, we get the address of our hotel.
+On the destination, it turns out that we have forgotten the hotel address 😦 In order to find it, we have to call the travel agency, wait for the service, explain the whole complex story, and finally, after a long time, we get the address of our hotel.
 The process of obtaining this information was time-consuming for us.
 <!-- .element: class="fragment fade-in" -->

 Let's imagine, however, that we have previously saved the address of our hotel on our phone.
-To remember where it was, we just need to check the phone and we know.
+To remember where it was, we just need to check the phone.
 The process took much less time.
 <!-- .element: class="fragment fade-in" -->

 ___

-## Pointers in C ++
+## Pointers in C++

-It is similar in C ++.
+It is similar in C++.
 Pointers are used to indicate the location in memory where the desired object is located.
 <!-- .element: class="fragment fade-in" -->

-The processor does not have to ask the memory bus each time where the given variable is, but it knows immediately what its address is (we avoid intermediaries like a phone call to the service office).
+The processor does not have to ask the memory bus each time where the given variable is because it knows immediately what its address is (we avoid intermediaries like a phone call to the service office).
 <!-- .element: class="fragment fade-in" -->

 Also, if a function takes a pointer, it doesn't have to copy the entire contents of the object, which is time consuming.
 You can indicate where this object already exists much faster.